 Remove Browsing History

-Your browser keeps log of all websites visited over a period of time.
+Your browser keeps a log of all websites visited over a period.
 This feature which is collectively called Web History needs to be cleaned to faster the browsing performance.

 Delete Old Log Files

-Log files are created by Mac and installed applications to record user actions over a certain period of time.
-These files which are temporary in nature and safe to remove, generally grab vast storage space.
-By deleting the log files you are speeding up the browser performance.
+Log files are created by Mac and installed applications to record user actions over a given period of time.
+These records which are temporary in nature and safe to remove, generally grab vast storage space.
+By deleting the log files, you are speeding up the browser performance.

 Mac comes with tens of language files.
 These files are associated with your system and facilitate displaying of different language content.
-Is it safe to uninstall unneeded language files long as you do it in a correct manner.
+It is safe to uninstall unneeded language files long as you do it in a correct manner.